4 Tips for Maryland Homeowners Who Decide to Rent After a Failed Sale

 Tip 4: Decide on Management Before You List

-The management decision — self-manage or hire a property manager — should be made before you accept a tenant, not after you discover the complexity mid-tenancy.
-If you're still emotionally attached to the property, if you live far from it, if you don't know Maryland landlord-tenant law, or if you don't have the time to handle maintenance coordination and tenant communication professionally — professional management will cost less than the mistakes you'll otherwise make.
+The management decision, whether to self-manage or hire a property manager, should be made before you accept a tenant, not after you discover the complexity mid-tenancy.
+If you are still emotionally attached to the property, if you live far from it, if you do not know Maryland landlord-tenant law, or if you do not have the time to handle maintenance coordination and tenant communication professionally, professional management will cost less than the mistakes you will otherwise make.

 Flat Fee Landlord manages Maryland properties across Montgomery County, Howard County, Prince George's County, and Anne Arundel County.
+We specialize in helping accidental landlords make the transition smoothly.
 Get your free rental analysis for your Maryland property.
+Explore our placement process, guarantees, and reviews.

 2,000+